org-cloudbees-dragan/traditional-ha/README.md

 * Optional: When using Browser on Docker Host (your Laptop)
   * This option requires changes on your host in `/etc/hosts`
   * See for details: [Use your Browser on your Docker Host](#Option2_Use_your_browser_on_your_docker_host)
-* Optional: When running in HTTPS Mode: Create a self singed certificate
+* Optional: When running in HTTPS Mode: Create a self signed certificate
-  * Create a self singed certificate: [ssl/01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)
+  * Create a self signed certificate: [ssl/01-createSelfSigned.sh](ssl/01-createSelfSigned.sh)
     * `cd ssl && ./ssl/01-createSelfSigned.sh`
     * requires:
-      * openssl (to create a self signed certificate)
+      * OpenSSL (to create a self-signed certificate)
-      * Environment variable: JAVA_HOME referencing to a supported jdk (currently java 17)
+      * Environment variable: JAVA_HOME referencing to a supported jdk (currently Java 17)
   * Optional: To make the certificate trusted see [When-using-self-singed-certificate-(HTTPS-mode)](###Option:-When-using-self-singed-certificate-(HTTPS-mode))

 # Quick Start